NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 is like saying Indian and Chinese meals are identical because they both feature chicken and rice".[21]

 Lastly, Politowsky et al. gathered multiple definitions of "game engine":
-"In 2002, Lewis and Jacobson defined game engines as “collection[s] of modules of simulation code that do not directly specify the game’s behavior (game logic) or game’s environment (level data)”.
+1) collection[s] of modules of simulation code that do not directly specify the game’s behavior (game logic) or game’s environment (level data);
-In 2007, Sherrod defined engines as frameworks comprised of different tools, utilities, and interfaces that hide the low-level details of the implementations of games.
+2) "frameworks comprised of different tools, utilities, and interfaces that hide the low-level details of the implementations of games.
     Engines are extensible software that can be used as the foundations for many different games without major changes and are “software frameworks for game development”.
     They relieve developers so that they can focus on other aspects of game development” [1].

 In brief, they all imply that an engine is foremost a collection of software tools.
 A code that can be reused, and allows game developers to start working on an important problem instead of writing general utilities from scratch.